greywolf1499/diss-pqc-mls-exp/README.md

 -   **Operations Measured**: `KeyPackage` generation, adding/removing members, self-updates, and application messages.
 -   **Location**: `mls-artifact-size/`

-For detailed instructions on how to run the sizing experiments, please refer to the `mls-artifact-size/Readme.md` file.
+For detailed instructions on how to run the sizing experiments, please refer to the `mls-artifact-size/Readme.md` file, or [click here](mls-artifact-size).

 ### 3. PQC-Integrated OpenMLS Performance Benchmarks